lebaston100/OBSmultiviewTally/README.md

 - Create a new scene in OBS and name it "Multiview" (or whatever you like)

-- First, add a Browser source, select "local file" and choose the "client.html"
+- First, add a Browser source, select "local file" and choose the "background.html" in the "BG" subfolder

 - Set "Width" to 1920, "Height" to 1080, "FPS" to your streaming framerate and replace the the content of the "CSS" box with `body {margin: 0px auto; overflow: hidden;}`